What is Gemstone Birefringence?

 This article is also a part of our Zircon Specialist Mini Course, in the unit Identifying Zircons.

 The difference between a gemstone's highest and lowest RIs is its birefringence number.
-The greater that number, the more noticeable the effects of double refraction will be to the naked eye.
+The greater that number, the more noticeable any birefringent effects will be to the naked eye.
+The lower the number, the less noticeable any birefringent effects will appear.

 Some gemstones have ranges for RI values for each of their axes.
 For example, microcline, a variety of feldspar, has the following RI values: